-A student studying at the AUB Mediterraneo may be allowed to cross-register for a course at other recognized academic institutions if all of the following conditions are met:
+A student studying at the AUB Mediterraneo may be allowed to cross-register for a course at other recognized academic institutions if the following three conditions are met:

-- the course is required by AUB Mediterraneo - the course is not offered at AUB during the term at the end of which the student expects to graduate - the course in which the student intends to cross-register is equivalent to a course that AUB Mediterraneo offers (the number and title of each of the two equivalent courses should be clearly indicated) - the chairperson of the department in which the student is majoring sends the Registrar a written statement confirming that all the conditions listed above have been met
+- the course is required by AUB Mediterraneo; - the course is not offered at AUB Mediterraneo during the term at the end of which the student expects to graduate; - the course in which the student intends to cross-register is equivalent to a course that AUB Mediterraneo offers (the number and title of each of the two equivalent courses should be clearly indicated).

-• the Registrar authorizes the student to cross-register; the student submits authorization to the concerned institution
+The chairperson of the department in which the student is majoring sends the Registrar a written statement confirming that all the conditions listed above have been met.
+The AUB Mediterraneo Registrar authorizes the student to cross-register.
+The student then submits the authorization to the concerned institution.